ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### PASSING INTERFERENCE

-If the pass was not fumbled, a single player from the opposing team may be able to attempt to interfere with the pass, hoping to 'Deflecct' the pass or, in some rare cases, to 'Intercept' the pass.
+If the pass was not fumbled, a single player from the opposing team may be able to attempt to interfere with the pass, hoping to 'Deflect' the pass or, in some rare cases, to 'Intercept' the pass.
 To determine if any opposition players are able to attempt passing interference, place the range ruler so that the circle at the end is over the centre of the square occupied by the player performing the Pass action.
 Position the other end so that the ruler covers the square in which the ball will land.
 Note that, depending upon the Passing Ability test, this may not be the target square!

 To attempt to interfere with a pass, an opposition player must be: